best-practice-and-impact/qa-of-code-guidance/_sources/intro.md

 This accessibility statement applies to the Quality Assurance of Code for Analysis and Research.
 Please note that this does not include third-party content that is referenced from this guidance.

-The website is managed by the Best Practice and Impact division of the Office for National Statistics.
+The website is managed by the Quality and Improvement division of the Office for National Statistics.
 We would like this guidance to be accessible for as many people as possible.
 This means that you should be able to:
 * change colours, contrast levels and fonts
 * zoom in up to 300% without the text spilling off the screen
 * navigate most of the website using just a keyboard